rafaeldamasceno/firefront/README.md

 If it errors out, try cleaning the build `scons -c` and deleting the `.sconsign.dblite` file.

 To run the middleware, it is expected for elevation and land class data to be in `tools/TerrainElevation/` and `tools/TerrainLandClass/`, respectively.
 The file `runways.csv` should be inside the `C:\FEUP` folder.
 The Platform's path should be adjusted in the `tools/server.py` file.

+With all the needed files in place, run the middleware:

 ```
 cd tools